You are in [Places] [Cinema]

 The KYB of 1929 noted ownership by F.J.
 Freeman – films three times a week prices 6d to 1s 3d.
 (KYB information kindly sent Dec 2016 by Eddie Sammons, an Old Newburian living in Spain).

-However, in 1934 a new purpose built cinema, "The Regent", was built by J. Wooldridge & Sons (of The Wharf) on land in Church Way, at the top of Atherton Hill (always known as "Picture Hill").
+However, in 1934 a new purpose built cinema, "The Regent", was built by J. Wooldridge & Sons (of The Wharf) on land in Church Way, at the top of Atherton Hill (always known as "Picture Hill" or "Picture House Hill").
+(Wooldridges also built sister cinemas in Wantage and Faringdon.
+Amazingly, all three cinemas are similar in appearance: unattractive red brick buildings.
+The Faringdon Regent was however rendered in a white mortar in the 1960s to improve its external appearance.)

-During the war, it was always packed with troops of all nationalities, evacuees from the cities, as well as people working in the area, but living away from home.
+During the war The Regent was always packed with troops of all nationalities, evacuees from the cities, as well as people working in the area, but living away from home.
 It was one of the few places of entertainment in the area.

 In Oct 1942 a mobile cinema toured Hungerford rural district, when shows were given in Hungerford, Lambourn and Kintbury.

-The KYB for 1948 and 1949 (looking retrospectively at the previous years) noted ownership by Mrs S Lord Sherbourne of Osmond Street, Wantage.
+The KYB for 1948 and 1949 (again looking retrospectively at the previous years) noted ownership by Mrs S Lord Sherbourne of Osmond Street, Wantage.
 "Continuous shows from 6pm with one show on Sunday.
 Prices 10p to 2s 9p.".

 The KYB 1950 noted ownership by Regent (Hungerford) Ltd, whose address was in Wantage.